 Today the Church of St. Mary Magdalene serves the Parish of Great Burstead, which includes the communities of South Green, Steeple View, Noak Bridge and Crays Hill.

 We are in the Liberal Catholic tradition of the Church of England, with both traditional and modern forms of worship.
 The 10 a.m.
-Sung Eucharist is according to Common Worship.
-A Sunday School operates during this service.
-8 a.m.
-Mass and 6.30 pm.
-Evensong are according to the Book of Common Prayer, and a fully Choral Evensong is sung about six times a year.
+Sung Eucharist is according to Common Worship in which Sunday School operates during this service.
+We also have a 8am Mass every Sunday too.

 The congregation is open and inclusive, and you will find a warm welcome at any of our services or activities.
 The Church plays a full part in the Deanery of Basildon, the Diocese of Chelmsford, and Churches Together in Billericay.